Last week I gained 24k TikTok followers in 2 days. 🤯 Here’s how I did it.

 Within a day, I went from 11.2k followers to 18k followers.

 The following day, I posted a third video I thought would kill it: How to make French Onion Soup in under an hour.
 And by the end of day 2, I had 35k TikTok followers.

-Now that’s cool and all, but the point of this video is not to tell you that this happened, it’s to tell you how this happened.
+Now that’s cool and all, but the point of this post is not to tell you that this happened, it’s to tell you how this happened.
 Here’s what I think: